Are you new to woodworking? Do you want to make your job easier and faster? Would you like to take your woodworking experience to the next level?

 1. Simplifying Sanding

-With high quality sandpaper and some tools, you can achieve excellent results from sanding without it seeming like another chore.
+With high-quality sandpaper and some tools, you can achieve excellent results from sanding without it seeming like another chore.
 It is also quieter, not producing that dust’s cloud to irritate your lungs just like power sanders do.

 Sandpapers can also reach places that power sanders cannot reach.
 But in order to make things easier, you can use a sanding block, which can evenly distribute sanding pressure.
-It can also help you have a flat surface than only folding sandpaper.
+It can also help you have a flat surface then only folding sandpaper.

-Another tip includes sanding with the wood’s grain especially for the last grits.
+Another tip includes sanding with the wood’s grain, especially for the last grits.
 If you want to get rid of those deep stains and scratches, you can angle the wood grain to about 45 degrees during the initial sanding.

 Then right before going to the finer grit, you should sand with the grain so that you can eliminate cross-grain stitches.
 However, you must use clog-resistant sandpaper if you’re sanding painted surfaces so that the paint would collect slower than the using ordinary sandpaper can.

 2. Safety With Table Saw